The Rheumatoid Arthritis Treatment Team

 Your primary care doctor may have diagnosed your rheumatoid arthritis (RA) and started you on treatment.
 But because RA is a progressive disease and new treatments to stop that progression are being introduced all the time, your care should also include a rheumatologist.
 A rheumatologist specializes in treating rheumatoid arthritis and other diseases of the bones, joints, and muscles.
 Your primary care doctor and your rheumatologist will work together.
 Your rheumatologist will design your personal RA treatment plan, and your primary care doctor will manage other aspects of your health.

 Depending on your symptoms and any difficulties you're having, you might find it helpful to add other health care professionals to your RA treatment team.
 This can help you better manage your RA, relieve your joint pain and swelling, and treat any complications that interfere with day-to-day life.
+Your employer's insurance plan may refer you to a chronic disease manager (CDM) who can help you navigate around whatever challenges emerge.
+CDMs have the experience, the resources, and the contacts to help you thrive in the face of RA.

 Your RA treatment team might include these professionals: